hipe/tmx/fields/doc/issues/013-attributes.md

 hand-writing these 20 lines each time may just be worth the cost savings.

 also we could just push this method itself upwards..

-## experimental extension to the "simple" iambic parsing (:#note-650)

-for this extension here, rather than checking for the existence of private methods that end in `=` at parse time, we cache these name mappings at code file load time, which a) will perhaps speed things up for certain of our parsing use-cases and b) allow us to edit this cache itself to reduce or modify syntax from that which is defined by those "magic methods" that are private and end in `=`.

-to do this the syntax must reside in classes and not just (as with upstream library) modules, because from the instance methods, the memoization container must be reachable, which in this case is the ivar namespace of the class. this is why we have decided to keep this extension out of the out of the box extension panoply, because while this mechanism here may be more efficient, is decidedly no longer simple.